-But as you lift your dangling feet up into the train just before rail signs pass, threatening to lop them off with the other Indians sitting beside you, you laugh because you feel free crazy and free.
-Freer than you do sitting at a desk looking at the Taj Mahal on the latest World Wonders calendar.
+But as you lift your dangling feet up into the train just before rail signs pass, threatening to lop them off with the other Indians sitting beside you, you laugh because you feel crazy and free.
+Freer than you do sitting at an office desk looking at the Taj Mahal on the latest World Wonders calendar.

 All of the sweat and frustrations fly away as you hang out the train door, waving at the others doing the same, feeling the breeze and seeing the great expanse of the world hurdling toward you.
 You’re on the move, living not just letting life flash by.
 And on that diversion, you meet people who become best friends.

-These are my experiences and some of my happiest memories involve being more broke than a bum of the City of Angels.
-But I’m still abroad, I’m still traveling.
+These are my budget travel experiences, and some of my happiest memories involve being more broke than a bum in the City of Angels.
+I’m still abroad, I’m still traveling, I’m still moving.
 Hugging zero but rich with experiences.

 These are the times that are immortalized in my memory, ones that tested me and pushed me to new limits and forced me to think outside the box.
 These are the moments when I realize, hell, I can survive.
 I can figure out how to keep going.
 I don’t have to have anything to have everything.